mdxpl/htmx-bundle-monorepo/docs/examples/form.md

     use HtmxTrait;

      // 2.
 Use inject HtmxRequest attribute
-     // It will automatically parse the HTMX attributes from the request using HtmxResponseValueResolver
+     // It will automatically parse the htmx attributes from the request using HtmxResponseValueResolver
     #[Route('/demo', name: 'app_demo')]
     public function index(HtmxRequest $request): Response
     {